 The various statistical tests detected major rainfall accidents in the rainfall series of the two localities studied.
-As a reminder, many studies have identified changes in stationarity in African hydroclimatic series during the 20th century, especially those corresponding to a sudden decrease in precipitation in the late 1960s in the Sudano-Sahelian zone [19, 20] and in the Guinean and Sudano-Guinean zone [21, 22].
-In our case, these break-up dates were identified in 1972 in Divo and in 1966 in Gagnoa.
-These dates are perfectly consistent with the break-up years indicated by [21, 23] for the same localities.
-These ruptures are generally part of the period designated for the majority of West African countries by [24] which is most often between 1968 and 1972.
-This is the same observation in our study because although the majority of authors agree that the rupture occurred in Côte d'Ivoire around 1970, this year is only given as an indication [4].
+As a reminder, many studies have identified changes in stationarity in African hydroclimatic series during the 20th century, especially those corresponding to a sudden decrease in precipitation in the late 1960s in the Sudano-Sahelian zone ([39], [40], [41], [42], [43]) and in the Guinean and Sudano-Guinean zone ([32], [44], [5], [14], [45]).
+This is why, [46] stated that "the sudden inflection point was observed in 1970 making it the pivotal year between two periods of distinct rainfall patterns".
+In our case, these breakup dates were identified in 1972 in Divo and in 1966 in Gagnoa.
+These dates are perfectly consistent with the break-up years indicated by [44] and [47] for the same locations.
+These ruptures are generally part of the period designated for the majority of West African countries by [2] and [8].
+Indeed, by studying the evolution of the time series of 33 rainfall stations in West Africa in the Sahel zone, Sudano-Guinean and Guinean, [40] have highlighted significant ruptures mostly between 1968 and 1972 [48].
+This is the same observation in our study because although the majority of authors agree that the rupture occurred in Côte d'Ivoire around 1970, this year is only given as an indication [5].
 Indeed, it has been designated as a pivotal year in the evolution of time series in West Africa because it corresponds to the break-up date of most stations in the West African region.
 However, there are several stations that experience a break at dates other than 1970, but which are close to it.
-After the years of disruption, a general rainfall recession set in the regions of Gôh and Lôh-Djiboua.
-These post-breakdown climatic provisions are corroborated by the work of [25] in a study on the impact of climate variability on coffee and cocoa production in central-eastern Côte d'Ivoire, which was the first cocoa loop.
-In this region, the rainfall series in the departments of Daoukro, Bocanda, Agnibilékro, M'bahiakro and Abengourou showing a dry or deficit period after the breaks.
+After the years of disruption, a general rainfall recession set in in the regions of Gôh and Lôh-Djiboua.
+These post-breakdown climatic provisions are corroborated by the work of [49] who, in a study on the impact of climate variability on coffee and cocoa production in central-eastern Côte d'Ivoire, which was the first cocoa loop, showed that the rainfall series in the departments of Daoukro, Bocanda, Agnibilékro, M'bahiakro and Abengourou show a dry or deficit period after the breaks.